 Surf can be high with strong undercurrents on the coast of The Gambia, so some activities may not be advisable.
-The Gambia does not offer paragliding or waterskiing activities and we would recommend you seek further advice from your local representative or our resort office on the forecast and on what sports are available.
+As a rule, The Gambia does not offer paragliding, waterskiing or watersports activities.

 The Gambia is not suitable for diving as The Atlantic Ocean does not give The Gambia crystal clear waters and there may be strong undercurrents in places.